apache/usergrid/docs/push-notifications/overview.md

 ## Build push support

 #### [Setting up push notifications support](getting-started.html)
-Connect Apple or Google with Apigee and your app.
+Connect Apple or Google with Usergrid and your app.

 #### [Register your app](registering.html)
 Register with Apple or Google.